Moving your assets and funds offshore – what are the options?

 – Benjamin Franklin

-An estate duty of 20% is levied on South African residents’ worldwide assets on death.
+An estate duty of 20% is levied on the first R30m and 25% thereafter on South African residents’ worldwide assets on death.
 This would include any offshore assets.
 Some countries may levy estate duties on certain types of assets within their territories.
 Where double taxation agreements are in place, a tax credit for foreign estate duties paid will be provided.
-Note that in the February 2018 Budget, it was announced that an estate duty levy of 25% would be applied on the value of estates in excess of R30m.

 No matter the reason for investing offshore, structuring your investment affairs is critical.
 Investing offshore is more complex than local investing, so it's vital that you consult with both your tax and investment adviser, to assist you in finding a plan that works for your circumstances.